 Before your trip

-- See a health professional specialist at least four weeks before travel.
+- See a health professional specialist several months before travel.

 - Ask about vaccinations that are recommended for your specific destinations.